OpenGeoVis/PVGeo/docs/Getting-Started.md

 # Be sure to check that this path matches yours...
 Odds are it's different!
 # Make sure there are NO SPACES in your path.
 # Path to the ParaView installation:
-#- If ParaView were installed at D:\\ParaView-version-something then you export looks like this:
+#- If ParaView were installed at D:\\ParaView-version-something
-export PVPATH="/cygdrive/d/ParaView-version-something"
+$ export PVPATH="/cygdrive/d/ParaView-version-something"
 ```

 ## Cloning the Repository